iqquee/fs-cache/README.md

 ```

 - ### All()
-All is a method available in Find(), it returns the all matching records from the filter.
+All is a method available in Filter(), it returns the all matching records from the filter.
 ```go
 fs := fscache.New()